-In our experiments, we use a Barrett arm and hand that is equipped with three biomimetic tactile sensors (BioTacs) [16].
-Each BioTac includes an array of 19 electrodes, whose impedances change depending on the local deformation of the robot's flexible skin.
-For extracting ST-HMP features, the BioTac electrode values are laid out in a 2D tactile image according to their spatial arrangement on the sensor as depicted in Fig. 2 (top left).
-We use bowls (see Fig. 1) to bring the objects up right if they fall out of the gripper during the extensive shaking motions that are performed later in the experiment.
-This experimental setup enables us to fully automate the learning process and let the robot run for many hours to autonomously learn the grasp stability predictor.
+In our experiments, we use a Barrett arm and hand that is equipped with three biomimetic tactile sensors (Bio-Tacs) [12].
+For extracting ST-HMP features, the BioTac electrode values are laid out in a 2D tactile image according to their spatial arrangement on the sensor.